samuelmurray/tracking-by-detection/README.md

 Three example usages are provided:
 1. **Detect** - Detect objects in a provided sequence of images.
 Objects are detected by a CNN (Caffe).
 1. **Track** - Track objects from provided detections.
-The detections should be on the format used in [MOTChallenge](https://motchallenge.net/), or a custom format used for the Okutama-Action dataset (not yet publicly available).
+The detections should be on the format used in [MOTChallenge](https://motchallenge.net/).
 1. **Detect and Track** - Track objects detected in a provided sequence of images.
 Objects are detected by a CNN (Caffe).

 ## Integrate in other projects